 This will still allow the soft look of haze, but create more contrast on your subject.
 Use the silver side of a reflector if you want to offset the orange light from the sun.

-- Use a zoom lens and/or a wide-angle rather than a prime lens.
+Use a zoom lens and/or a wide-angle rather than a prime lens for lens flare

 On auto, most cameras will automatically meter for the brightest area of the frame, leaving everything else dark.
 Not good if you don’t want your subjects to be dark!
 So using manual mode will allow you to control every factor.

 Spot meter on your subject’s skin.
 I like to meter at least one stop below zero because there is plenty of light coming in.